compstorylab/sirius/README.md

 Please make sure you have `npm` installed.
 Then `npm install` to install all required js libraries for development.
-We use typescript in this project.
-Please execute `./node_modules/.bin/webpack` to compile typescript into javascript.
+We use TypeScript in this project.
+Please execute `./node_modules/.bin/webpack` to compile typescript into JavaScript.

 Thorough documentation is required in development.